What I Learned After Seeing 21 Email Marketing Accounts Across 8 Industries in 7 Countries

 - 20 out of 21 companies only use a single type of email: a newsletter promotion

-- Only 1 companies are incorporating “educational content” in their newsletters; all others are purely for sales purposes (e.g. new products, discounts, promos)
+- Only 1 company is incorporating “educational content” in their newsletters; all others are purely for sales purposes (e.g. new products, discounts, promos)

-- Both companies using automation uses it for an auto-responder (i.e. a thank you email after an action like subscription to the newsletter or a signup)
+- The two companies using automation uses it for an auto-responder (i.e. a thank you email after an action like a subscription to the newsletter or a signup)